Preferred First Name (and Legal Name)

-NEW: As of 11/07/2019, Rice University ID Cards now display preferred first name on the front of the Rice ID.
+Rice University ID Cards display the preferred first name on the front of the Rice ID.
 Rice community members (including faculty and staff, as well as students) may request a new, replacement ID card, for a $10 replacement fee.
 Rice IDs are maintained by the Identification Office, operated by and housed within the Rice University Police Department near the football stadium.
 Note: For identity verification purposes, students should use their legal name.
 To facilitate this, the full legal name (including legal first name) is printed on the back of the Rice ID card.

 Students who wish to change their legal name must supply supporting legal documentation and complete the Biographical and Demographical Update Form for submission to the Office of the Registrar.
 More information can be found at Updating Personal Information.